-The fascinating woman, author and illustrator passed away on December 22nd 1943, at the age of 77.
+The fascinating woman, author and illustrator Beatrix Potter passed away on December 22nd 1943, at the age of 77.
 She left thousands of pounds to the local area, as well as 14 farms, 4000 acres of land and 25,000 sheep.
 Many pieces of her artwork were donated to a local gallery, just one of the many attractions dedicated to her literary works around the Lake District.
 Known as the Armitt Library and located in the pretty village of Hawkshead it was, for Potter’s life, better known to her as the office of her husband, William.
-Now owned by the National Trust, it is the Beatrix Potter Gallery, where her paintings and drawings are commemorated for all to enjoy.
+Now owned by the National Trust, it is the Beatrix Potter Gallery, where her paintings, illustrations and drawings are commemorated in an exhibition for all to enjoy.

 Yew Tree Farm, one of the many things belonging to Beatrix Potter that she bequeathed to the National Trust after her death

-One of the most prominent of her lasting legacies is her old residence, Hill Top, which to this day stands as a time capsule to her life, with many of her beloved treasures on display for the adoring public.
-The 17th century house appears as though time has stood still within, featuring many references to stories in her books.
-Owned by the National Trust, it has a time-ticketed system to ensure it is never too crowded, and is popular with visitors from all around.
+One of the most prominent of her lasting legacies is her old residence, Hill Top, in Near Sawrey, which to this day stands as a time capsule to her life, with many of her beloved treasures on display for the adoring public.
+The 17th century cottage, set on a working farm near the shores of Lake Windermere, appears as though time has stood still within, featuring many references to stories in her books.
+Owned by the National Trust, it has a time-ticketed system to ensure it is never too crowded, and is an experience which is popular with visitors from all around.

 In an era where women were discouraged from flourishing and men were the business-savvy workers, Beatrix Potter was a trailblazer, accomplishing more in her lifetime than many could ever imagine.
 An artist, storyteller, botanist, environmentalist, farmer and impeccable businesswoman, Potter was a visionary.
 Single-mindedly determined and ambitious, she overcame professional rejection, academic humiliation, and personal heartbreak to create an eternally revered series of characters that have been forever immortalised in her enchanting words and imagery.